deepkit/deepkit-framework/README.md

 ## Database

-Marshaller's MongoDB database abstraction makes it super easy to retrieve and store data from and into your MongoDB.
+Marshal's MongoDB database abstraction makes it super easy to retrieve and store data from and into your MongoDB.
 We make sure the data from your JSON or class instance is correctly converted to MongoDB specific types and inserted IDs are applied to your class instance.